BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 <alert type="warning">

-Here we're talking about pivot tables.
+Here is where we're talking about pivot tables.
 Many to many relationships.

 </alert>

-When attaching a model to another, we should check if the user is able to do that.
-For example attaching posts to a user:
+When attaching a model to another, we should check if the user is also able to do that.
+For example, attaching posts to a user:

 ```http request
 POST: api/restify/users/{id}/attach/posts